 If you’re good at math but lacking the resources to get into college, here’s the place to start.
-Looking for programmes is the first step towards success.
+Looking for scholarships is the first step towards success.
 These funds could send you to the best universities in the world or abroad, even, depending on your preferences.

 Getting a math scholarship is easier than ever now.
 All you have to do is follow these tips and ensure that you’re putting in the effort of applying.
 Check your eligibility and shortlist your preferences after identifying your desired category.
-Most of these opportunities are for undergrads, but you could also find some available for graduate students if you’re browsing more.
+Most of these scholarships are for undergrads, but you could also find some available for graduate students if you’re browsing more.

 Check your basic eligibility

 While your friends might make fun of you for being a ‘math major,’ you are super lucky to have this skill.
 There are so many opportunities you can discover if you love math, it’s absolutely insane.
 Math helps us in anything that we do, from physics to technology and business.
 Having strong math skills might qualify you for a wide range of scholarships, therefore.

 You’ve got a bunch of available options to consider, including federal aid or other private scholarships, but you’ve got to check your availability before anything else.
 There is no point in applying without being eligible – it’s basically a waste of time.
 Here are some of the institutions/universities you should contact to check your eligibility.

 - The University of California at San Diego

 - Other education & technology scholarships

 - Other grants you cannot say no to

 These are just some of your options but you could find more right here.